All Episodes

 Maybe he's not as rich as he's told us.

-Maybe, maybe he has lost more, maybe she gave all these things that could have been.
+Maybe she gave all these things that could have been.

 She never once said maybe you.

-I that's what I hear you advising him to do.
+That's what I hear you advising him to do.

-Just lay it out for the audience, is what I hear you say.
+Just lay it out for the audience is what I hear you say.

-That's that I think that would benefit him with the voters that are that are truly undecided.
+I think that would benefit him with the voters that are truly undecided, that they really can't decide.

 I think that would benefit him there.

-Well, there may be folks, there may be something to this.
+Well, there may be, folks, there may be something to this.

 And an insult can be just saying something to somebody that's not nice.

-Um it just they don't like it.
+It just, they don't like it.

-Which, yeah, um, it's a it's an interesting observation.
+Which, yeah, it's an interesting observation.

-I gotta take another break.
+I got to take another break.

-I'm sorry, I have to, we'll be back.
+I'm sorry, I have to.

-I know you don't want to, I don't either, but I got to.
+I don't either, but I got to.

-If we would have like the stories I uh the story I told you about my friend here that I met when I moved to Florida, who died three years later, and I went to the memorial, I learned things about him.
+Because, you know, I really can remember the days if we would have, like the stories I, the story I told you about my friend here that I met when I moved to Florida, who died three years later, and I went to Memorial.

 And I didn't know until his memorial service that he had lost everything two or three times, put it back together.